This website provides information for general purposes only.Read our full disclaimer

 FBAR (FinCEN Form 114)

-The FBAR is required if your aggregate foreign financial accounts — including your Portuguese bank account and fund holdings — exceed $10,000 at any point during the calendar year.
-Since the fund investment alone is €500,000, every Golden Visa fund investor triggers the FBAR threshold immediately.
-The FBAR is filed separately from your tax return, is due April 15 (with an automatic extension to October 15), and carries penalties of up to $16,536 per violation for non-willful failures to file.
+The FBAR is required if your aggregate foreign financial accounts exceed $10,000 at any point during the calendar year.
+A Portuguese bank account used to fund a €500,000 subscription will generally trigger the threshold, and fund holdings may also need to be analysed depending on account structure.
+The FBAR is filed separately from your tax return and is due April 15, with an automatic extension to October 15.

 Form 8938 (Statement of Specified Foreign Financial Assets)